Jackery's Trailblazing Journey to IFA 2023: Unveiling the Solar Generator 1000 Plus and 300 Plus

 BERLIN, Sept.
 2, 2023 /PRNewswire/ -- In a world where technology intertwines with our daily lives more than ever before, the demand for reliable and portable power solutions has surged to new heights.
-As the industry continues to evolve, Jackery has remained at the forefront, pushing boundaries and redefining the way we think about energy independence.
-This year, at IFA Berlin 2023, Jackery has once again captured the spotlight by introducing their latest innovations: the Solar Generator 1000 Plus and 300 Plus – two powerful additions to their acclaimed line of solar generators.
+This year, at IFA Berlin 2023, Jackery has once again captured the spotlight by introducing their latest innovations: the Solar Generator 1000 Plus and 300 Plus – two powerful additions to their acclaimed line of portable solar generators.

-The collection showcases Jackery's advanced solutions, featuring the Solar Generator 1000 Plus with expandable capacity and the Solar Generator 300 Plus, a lightweight backpack option.
-These compact and portable generators provide enhanced mobility, safety, reliability, and ease of use, offering significant advantages to a global user base.

-The Solar Generator 1000 Plus boasts a large capacity of 2000W, a 20% increase compared to similar-level products Furthermore, with up to 3 add-on battery packs, the solar generator can be expanded to 5 kWh, sustaining 1-3 days of outdoor adventures or home emergency backup.
-The innovative ChargeShield technology combined with a long-lasting LFP(LiFePO4) battery cell of 4000 cycles lifespan, guarantees that the Solar Generator 1000 Plus will be a faithful companion for years to come.
+The Solar Generator 1000 Plus boasts a large capacity of 2000W.
+Furthermore, with up to 3 battery packs, the solar generator can be expanded to 5 kWh, sustaining 1-3 days of outdoor adventures.

 Utilizing the boundless energy of the sun, the Solar Generator 1000 Plus supports solar charging in just 2 hours with four 200W solar panels, ensuring a reliable and renewable energy source for your outdoor adventures.